antonryoung02/Algorithm_Visualization/README.md

 This project contains several datatype/algorithm classes such as Array, LinkedList, Recursion, Trees, Graphs, and soon to be more.
 Integrating this framework with python algorithms creates a visualization using the manim library.
 The goal was to provide more intuitive and engaging explanations for data structures and leetcode-style algorithms.

+See code for implementations of some algorithms in the [implementations directory](./Implementations)

 ## Demos

 ### Merge Sort